Limit the Use of Alcohol in Student Claims

 United Educators’ (UE’s) claims studies also reveal that combating alcohol abuse can decrease the frequency and severity of losses.
 Alcohol is a contributing factor in many types of UE claims.
 For example:

 - Greek activities — More than half of the deaths arising from Greek activities involved alcohol, usually at a Greek-sponsored party when an intoxicated student suffered a fatal fall or got behind the wheel.
-See Greeks and Risk: Lessons from Claims (study of UE’s Greek claims from 2010 through 2014).
+See Fraternities, Sororities, and Risk: Lessons from Claims (study of UE’s Greek claims from 2010 through 2014).

 - Student sexual assault — One or both parties consumed alcohol in more than half of student-perpetrated sexual assault claims.
 Excessive drinking continues to play a major role in campus sexual assault, including on the parties’ ability to navigate consent.
 See Review of Student-Victim Sexual Assault Claims With Losses (review of UE’s student sexual assault claims from 2011 to 2015).